 My mother had it from her first marriage – her marriage to my father.
 After they were divorced (and after she married my stepfather) fancy cameras weren’t in the budget so the Retina was the end of the line for me until I managed to earn a living for myself.
 The Kodak 35 was primitive and was a challenge to use, having a remarkably poor rangefinder, no exposure meter and a relatively slow lens.
 I shot Kodachrome exclusively and still have slides from this era.
 The image below is of Upheaval Dome in Canyonlands – the Kodak 35 didn’t have interchangeable lenses so no wide angle lens – with a normal lens it was impossible to actually capture Upheaval Dome.

 Salt Lake didn’t seem like the places in the novels that I read.
-It was more boring.
+The table settings at Hans Castorp’s uncle’s house in Luebeck were unimaginable.
+Salt Lake was was more boring than a novel.
 More homogenous.
 There was less to do.
 In Madame Bovary I learned about a particular French style of boredom called ennui, but Bovary was a whiner.
 At least she lived in a place where you could get a decent meal.

 When college time came I went to Yale because it was as far from Salt Lake as I could get and still speak American English, the only language that I’ve ever mastered.
 (I eliminated Harvard based on this criterion.)
 The languages that I’ve tried and failed at include Spanish, German, Italian and Portuguese.